croyleje/lsp-default.nvim/doc/md/autocomplete.md

 The plugin responsible for autocompletion is [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
 This plugin is designed to be unopinionated and modular.
 What this means for us (the users) is that we have to assemble various pieces to get a good experience.

-When using a preset lsp-zero will configure nvim-cmp for you.
+When using a preset lsp-default will configure nvim-cmp for you.
 This config will include a "completion source" to get data from your LSP servers.
 It will create keybindings to control the completion menu.
 Setup a snippet engine ([luasnip](https://github.com/L3MON4D3/LuaSnip)) to expand the snippet that come from your LSP server.
 And finally, it will change the "formatting" of the completion items, it'll add a label that tells the name of the source for that item.

-Here is the code lsp-zero will setup for you.
+Here is the code lsp-default will setup for you.

 ```lua
 local cmp = require('cmp')